 After fourteen months of treatments for my illness, the doctor advised me that my fate was final and hospice would be my last destination.
-For several days I was filled with dreaded fear and depressed from the doom and gloom news, but decided not allow bad news stop me from seeing Paris one last time.
-So with my health aid nurse in tow, we traveled … Continue reading “A chateau’s final party and goodbye.”
+For several days I was filled with dreaded fear and depressed from the doom and gloom news, but decided not allow bad news to stop me from seeing Paris one last time.
+So with my health aid nurse in tow, we … Continue reading “A chateau’s final party and goodbye.”

 The night before Christmas and all through the house all was quiet as the Lehman family was attending Christmas Eve Services where Jason was participating in the children’s Christmas play as one of the three wise men.
 Because this was Jason’s first Christmas play acting role, Jeffery and Jacqueline were excited with their cameras and video ready to record the event.
 However, as they arrived … Continue reading “Toys from Christmas Past; Short Story #5”

 Recently I overheard a baby-boomer speak of never wanting to use the facetime feature of their mobile phone when taking with their grandchildren or family members.
 Hearing this conversation, I thought about how far the human race has come in receiving and delivering messages over the course of time.
 But, within the last one-hundred years, the system has improved tremendously.
 However, the technology to telephone … Continue reading Human communication has evolved but not vanity.

 When I was a Boy Scout, I loved camping, hiking and everything associated with being a Boy Scout and I was exposed to the word “spelunking,” which is the exploration of caves.
 Missouri has more than 6,200 caves—second only to Tennessee—and is known as the Cave State.
 More caves are discovered every year.
 Karst is the geologic term referring to locations with underground caves, sinkholes … Continue reading “Boy Scout, Spelunking.”